 Anthony: We were attending three farmers markets at the time.
 It was Malibu, Newport Beach and Costa Mesa here in Southern California, and there were only two of us.
-My objective as an online marketer and website creator was always to go online at the end.
+My objective as an online marketer and website builder was always to go online at the end.
 This was part of the phase of market study.
 Even if we started getting sales with the farmers market–which helped as well–my main objective was always to go online after that.

 We used the farmers market to build an email list.
 Every customer who gave us their email got a free macaron with their order.
 We started to get a little bit of a community of macarons fans as the website started to grow.
 Once the feedback started to repeat itself, we felt like, "Okay, I mean that's it.
 We already know what's important to them.
 Now let's get back to work online."
 Through that transition I wanted to stay at the markets while we were building the website, because we can use the feedback for online as well.